davidinfosec/filehelper/readme.md

 ## Notes

 - The script keeps track of moved files for potential undo.
 However, keep in mind that once the script is closed, this history is lost.
+Proceed with caution and assume files are moved permanently as this is not reliable.
 - Use caution when organizing files, especially in directories with important data.
 Always make sure you have backups before running the tool.

 ## Requirements